 How does it work?

-Get the festival band and pre-book tickets.
+Get the festival band and pre-book tickets (release in spring).
 It’s also fine to just show up and we’ll help you and your family plan your dream summer in the Middle Ages!

 Everyone is welcome just as they are.
 Many choose to dress up in medieval costume.
 There are lots of groups on social media that prepare costumes and medieval camping.
 It is also possible to find coats, shoes and other things at our markets.